Esztergb/My-Portfolio/README.md

 Thank you for tips and sugestions from Bootcamp instructors and classmates.
 I have used https://www.w3schools.com/ and https://www.stackoverflow.com to research information.
-I have reviewed you tube videos from Ania Kubow to help me with this project
+I have reviewed you tube videos from Ania Kubow to help me with this project.

 ## License